 Students with excused absences will be allowed to make up all missed work.
-All missed work during an excused absence must be requested by the student or parent/guardian either during the absence or on the day the student returns to school.
+All missed work during an excused absence must be requested by the student or parent/guardian either during the absence or on the first_day the student returns to schoolor to the class.
 All work assigned during a student's excused absence may be submitted without penalty upon the student's return at a time agreed to by the teacher and student but no fewer than the number of consecutive days absent.
+The request can be made to the teacher within the time frame by email.